the fp is getting-around

 Private coach companies operate in all the main cities and offer day excursions.

 The maximum speed limit is 100kph (62mph) on highways, 80kph (50mph) on most other roads and 30-50kph (19-31mph) in built-up areas.
 There are strict repercussions for anyone not wearing a seat belt or crash helmet, using a mobile phone or being under the influence of alcohol whilst driving.
 Children under the age of five must not sit in the front passenger seat, and must be strapped into a child seat fitted to the rear.
+Children five to ten years old may sit in the front seat with a seatbelt.

 Car hire companies offer a comprehensive breakdown service as part of their agreement.